 I won the 2009 Stonewall Broadcast of the Year award for my film about “corrective” rape in South Africa.
 The judges singled out the report as a “shocking piece of television, which cast a light on discrimination suffered by lesbians, all too often overlooked in the media”.
 I also made the two part Channel 4 documentary series Islam Unveiled (see Featured Videos page).
 Interview on Woman’s Hour about it here.

-My writing for the national press and their websites includes features, interviews and analysis on culture, politics and social affairs for The Guardian and The New Statesman.
+My writing for the national press and their websites includes features, interviews and analysis on culture, politics and social affairs for The Guardian, The New Humanist and The New Statesman.
 I have regularly analysed newspaper coverage on ITV’s Lorraine and Sky News.

 My voice over work ranges from news and current affairs documentaries for Channel 4 – The Road to 9/11 (2005) – to revoicing an updated children’s TV classic Emma and Grandpa (2008).